West Semitic Syllabic and Consonantal Scripts

 If we attach the stray piece to the other end, it fits nicely, and its

-top curve completes the Yod (compare the similar Yod on the sphinx, above, and look for this type on the Qeiyafa ostracon), and its bottom arc produces a Lamed; this
+top curve completes the Yod (compare the similar Yod on the sphinx, above, and look for this type on the Qeiyafa ostracon); its bottom arc produces a Lamed; this

 We have seen a doubling dot in a square B on the Sinai sphinx, and a closer inspection of the B here reveals a dot, just like the one in the adjacent `Ayin, but faded like the cross-bar to its left; this supplies the double B for the name Yerubba`al. Of course, in the Hebrew Bible the Bet coincidentally (or even historically connectedly) has a dagesh-dot for doubling.

 Next, if you apply your measuring instrument to the clear and whole L at the end, and then to the eviscerated phantom L at the beginning, you will find that they have exactly the same width (or length).
 However, if there are two different forms of L, then we have a syllabary on our hands, but I would need more of this text to establish this.
-In any case, we now have LYRBB`L, "For Yrbb`l"; and following that, the ink marks could produce an angular throwstick for G, as in Gid`on, above a triangular D; the names appear in that order in Judges 8:35, Yerubba`al Gid`on; but we must lift up our heads, and withhold our speculative gaze, and just be grateful for the things that have been vouchsafed to us in these troubled times.
+In any case, we now have LYRBB`L, "For Yrbb`l"; and following that, the ink marks could produce an angular throwstick for G, as in Gid`on, above a triangular D; the names appear in that order in Judges 8:35, Yerubba`al Gid`on.
+Eureka?
+Hallelu Yah?
+Let us be grateful for the things that have been vouchsafed to us in these troubled times.

 Despite my hesitance, the categorization of this inscription must be attempted: